LeeMorinUCF/Hidden_Comp_Risks/time_series/README.md

 Through the series of graphs, it seems to me as though there is this trend of increasing numbers of drivers with the higher demerit point balances.
-This trend hits its peak when the new policy is instituted and drivers balances decline as previous points expire and are not being replaced.
+This trend hits its peak when the new policy is instituted and drivers' balances decline as previous points expire and are not being replaced at the same rate.